Business and Shareholder Litigation:

 - Partners disagree over the division of the profits.

-Such disputes can also involve fraud, misrepresentation, and breach of fiduciary duty.
+Some business disputes also involve fraud, misrepresentation, and breach of fiduciary duty.
 Shareholders and unit holders often sue the founders for misrepresenting the value of the investment and mishandling the investor’s money.
 One company can sue another for similar deceptive conduct relating to a proposed merger or asset purchase.
 Such suits may arise in the context of a bankruptcy proceeding, a trademark infringement suit, or patent enforcement action.
+Both Mr. Starry and Mr. Threadgill are well versed in such litigation.
+Mr. Starry holds a patent himself.
+Mr. Starry has represented victims of fraudulent asset transfers, failed stock purchase agreements, abandoned joint ventures, as well as other wrongful business conduct.
+Given the significant expertise of Mr. Threadgill in business formation and transactions, Moravcik Threadgill & Starry forms a formidable team in business litigation.

 Regardless of the underlying merits of a dispute, a business needs a seasoned litigator to navigate the Court system and achieve the best outcome in any suit which arises.
 If you are involved in a business disputed, or even anticipate a possible dispute, contact Moravcik Threadgill & Starry as soon as possible.